Sales funnel vs sales pipeline: the complete guide

 By having a sales funnel in the first place, you can quickly identify where those typical drop-off points are, which will help you optimise them.

-To fix your leak, it’s essential to look at all areas.
+To find the hole and fix your leak, it’s essential to look at all areas.
 Some of the aspects that you can assess include:

 • Data: are there holes in your CRM?
 Do you have the most up-to-date contact details?